tankstudiostech/tankstudiosblog/src/render/posts/jot-snake.html.md

 <h3>Jesus the Serpent</h3>

 <p>
+	Now lets return to John 3:14-16.
+In this passage, Jesus is talking to a man named Nicodemus.
+Nicodemus wanted to speak to Jesus because he believed it was clear that Jesus came from God.
+They then get into a discussion about entering the Kingdom of Heaven, during which Jesus explains, "As Moses lifted up the serpent in the wilderness, so must the Son of Man be lifted up, that whoever believes in Him may have eternal life."
+</p>

+<p>
 	Nicodemus is a Pharisee - a member of the religious elite.
 He knows the book of Numbers better than anyone else.
-This story must have flashed through his head when Jesus said, "As Moses lifted up the serpent in the wilderness, so must the Son of Man be lifted up, that whoever believes in Him may have eternal life."
+The full story of the Israelites would have flashed through Nicodemus' head when Jesus spoke of the serpent in the wilderness.
-</p>

-<p>
 	Now that we have the information Nicodemus had, let's look at what Jesus was saying.
 </p>

 <p>
 	The people of Israel had rebelled against God, declaring the good He does as bad.
 	We, likewise, do the same every day.
 This evil deserves punishment.
-We have earned the cup God's wrath on the Day of Judgment.
+We have earned the cup of God's wrath on the Day of Judgment.
 	We have already committed this crime.  **No good we do now can cover our sin, just as a murderer cannot clear his name by being good the rest of his life.**
 </p>

 <p>
 	**But God, being merciful, provided a way to be free of this judgment.**  First we must recognize our sin against God, as the Israelites did.
-We must believe that we are rebels, completely deserving our punishment and completely hopeless to avert it.  **God graciously provides a substitue, the snake, Jesus, and sets Him on a pole, the cross.
+We must believe that we are rebels, completely deserving our punishment and completely hopeless to avert it.  **God graciously provides a Substitute, the snake, Jesus, and sets Him on a pole, the cross.
 	And if we look to the snake on the pole, Jesus on the cross, we will be saved!**  The venom in us, the sin in us, means certain, eternal death (Rom.
 6:23).
 We are dead men walking.
 But when we look upon the snake, Jesus on the cross, we will be brought back to life!
 </p>